cheebeez/radio_player/README.md

   radio_player: ^2.2.1
 ```

-By default iOS forbids loading from non-https url.
-To cancel this restriction edit your .plist and add:
+By default, iOS blocks requests to non-secure HTTP URLs.
+To allow them, add the following to your `ios/Runner/Info.plist`:

 ```xml
 <key>NSAppTransportSecurity</key>